 Water Resistance.
 Water resistant materials help to protect your tackle box contents.
 We know that it is virtually impossible to find a tackle box that is 100% waterproof or watersealed, but when you choose a soft sided bag you want to get one made of water resistant materials.
 As for molded plastic boxes, just be sure that any metal and hardware is rust-proof, like on the hinges or latches.

-Worm proof tray technology.
+Worm proof tray technology (optional).
 For live bait and treated worm fishermen, this keeps your lures from becoming too soft and sticking together.
 It is overkill if you are only an artificial lure fishing enthusiast, but a great feature if you regularly use live bait.

 Latches that close firmly.
+We mentioned this above, but it bears repeating.
 Nothing is worse than having your box pop open unexpectedly, and having to spend the next 20 minutes picking up lures, flies, and hooks.
 Our experience is that latches are the first thing to go, so start with the latch and be sure it works flawlessly.
 Settle for nothing less.
 We actually like boxes that have multiple latches, but you typically only get that at the larger sizes.

 Tackle Box or Tackle Bag?

 Soft-sided tackle bags have become more and more popular lately.
 The old-fashioned, hard-sided tackle box is still the most popular, but we know lots of avid fishermen who switched to a soft-sided bag and have not gone back.
 It really comes down to personal preference, but we suggest you give both a look.